palantir/conjure/readme.md

 ## Getting started

-See our _5 minute guide_ to build a backend and frontend with Conjure.
+See our [getting started](./getting_started.md) guide to define your first Conjure API.

 ## Example